FedorIvachev/NUIX-Studio-APP/README.md

 ...EDITING...
 ![](https://github.com/FedorIvachev/IoThingsLab-ReadmeFiles/blob/master/Readme/Files/v0.6/Architecture.png)
+Since the architecture of version 0.5 does not allow user-friendly control, we decided to change it.
+Currenly, it can be represented by four layers:
+1. **IoT real world devices.**
+2. **openHAB server.** Provides:
+	* Synchronization with IoT real world devices;
+	* Storage of IoT data.
+3. **PC - Unity Server.** It is connected by REST API to the openHAB server and is used for computations (virtual IoT devices interaction; virtual screens, lights, radio waves etc).
+4. **VR Headset - Unity Client.** Even though we call it Client, it is actually connected to layer 2 - openHAB server.
+Provides API for interaction with virtual world.

+The idea of running two instances of Unity at the same time is based on dividing the responsibilities between several project instances.
+In result, not powerful VR Headsets are responsible only for interaction with virtual IoT devices, while PC is responsible only for difficult computations (such as encoding/decoding, physics and other).
+In addition, *openHAB server - PC Unity Server* latency is so low compared to the latency of *openHAB server - VR Headset Unity Client* and *PC Unity Server - VR Headset Unity Client* that we don't need to care about having an additional layer.

+The creation of items is performed on the openHAB server in a user-friendly way.
+The items are automatically synchronized with Unity Client and Server.
+I will further describe it in the next commit.
 ...EDITING...

 Please see the **[Setup](#setup) procedure**, cloning the repo is not necessary because the repository is only bare code.
 All stuff is inside [Releases](https://github.com/VRSimulator/IoThingsLab/releases) ~~~~